d-plaindoux/tyasta/README.md

   =type↓ (i+1) ((Local i,HasType τ):G) (subst↓ 0 (Free (Local i)) e) τ′
 ```
 The system is not able to check if the term `(subst↓ 0 (Free (Local i)) e)` decreases.
 This can be simply solved
 using our metric dedicated to the term algebra: `lenght`.
-Base on this metric we can see the size of `Free (Local i)` and
+Thanks to this metric we can see the size of `Free (Local i)` and
 `Bound _` are the same.
 So we can "easily" define a lemma in this case:

 ```f*